Zahro Express disaster: Recovery

 Immediately after the fire was extinguished, rescue personnel towed the burnt wreckage of MV Zahro Express to Muara Angke.
-She arrived at Muara Angke on 12:30 p.m.
+She arrived at Muara Angke on 12:30 pm.
 Search and rescue personnel then immediately began their work to recover any remains on the vessel.
 A total of 20 charred bodies were immediately recovered from the vessel.
 Rescue personnel also recovered four bodies from the sea, bringing the death toll to 24.
 There were multiple reports that 17 passengers were still missing.
 As such, rescue personnel deployed divers and more equipment to the area where the ferry had caught fire.

-The search and rescue efforts were conducted from 1 January to 8 January.
+The search and rescue efforts were conducted from 1 to 8 January.
 The Indonesian National Search and Rescue Agency (BASARNAS) searched a total of 151 sqmi of the sea to search for any survivors or remains.
 Thousands of personnel, including 5 ships and 15 divers, were involved in the operation.
 As no human remains were recovered from the sea, BASARNAS concluded the search and rescue operation on 8 January.